 Beyond Belief Sobriety features personal recovery stories and interviews with authors and experts in addiction science.
 We also highlight mutual aid groups that provide secular support for people in recovery.
 These groups include secular meetings of Alcoholics Anonymous, LifeRing, SMART Recovery, Women for Sobriety, and groups without any particular affiliation.
 We also have episodes that showcase support options for the family and friends of people in recovery.

 John Sheldon is the creator and host of the Beyond Belief Sobriety podcast.
 He is a person in long-term recovery, a Certified Peer Specialist in the State of Missouri, and he has completed training to become a meeting facilitator for SMART Recovery.
 His interest in secular options to recovery began after he came out as an atheist in AA and found that other AA members were not accepting of his secular and practical interpretation of the 12-Steps.
 In August of 2014, after learning about secularly-formatted AA meetings, John helped start a secular AA meeting in his community.
-Today, he remains involved in the recovery community, attends meetings of SMART Recovery, and is involved with the Recovery Advocacy Project.
+Today, he remains involved in the recovery community, and is interested in exploring the many paths available for people in recovery.